codelibs/fess-docs/en/13.16/admin/plugin-guide.rst

 |image1|

-Select the plugin you want to install on the dropdown list, and click Install button to install it.
+Select the plugin you want to install on the drop-down list, and click Install button to install it.

 .. |image0| image:: ../../../resources/images/en/13.16/admin/plugin-1.png
 .. |image1| image:: ../../../resources/images/en/13.16/admin/plugin-2.png